railsmn/project-schedule-old-obsolete/open_camp/session2.md

   belongs_to :user
   ```

   At this point, restart your Rails server for the model changes to take effect.
-Now you can run commands like ````user.tasks```` to get all of the users tasks or ````task.user```` to find the owner of a task.
+Now you can use associations like ````user.tasks```` to get all of the users tasks or ````task.user```` to find the owner of a task.
 For more information on model associations, check out [the Rails guide on Active Record associations](http://guides.rubyonrails.org/association_basics.html)

 2. Update controllers